amper5and/voice.js/docs/API.md

 * showTranscripts: Boolean
 * filterGlobalSpam: Boolean
 * doNotDisturb: Boolean - enable/disable Do Not Disturb (see below)
-* doNotDisturbExpiration: Date - set an expiration date for Do Not Disturb (see below)
+* doNotDisturbExpiration: Javascript Date object - set an expiration date for Do Not Disturb (see below)
 * pin: String - the PIN to access your voicemail
 * inCallOptions: Boolean - Enable in-call options, such as pressing 4 to record or * to switch to another phone
 * askForName: Boolean - Callers are requested to speak their name before being connected